+The Program Director advises Asian Studies majors, which adds advising 66 students to an already substantial workload.
 The reviewers indicate that students had little to say about advising, indicating that "advising is effective."
 The reviewers did note that students were "keen to have more advisement and guidance on careers using their degrees," and the report notes that career information could be included on the Asian Studies website.
+The external reviewers recommended hiring a new Lecturer or Senior Lecturer whose job responsibilities would include advising.
+The UGC notes that a new faculty line is unlikely due to the hiring freeze and expresses concern that the significant advising burden continues to fall on the Program Director.